-Back in 2019 the government has made some significant amendments in order to offer more options to potential investors.
-New products that lead to the same residency rights have been launched that include larger scale investment options mainly in government bonds, fixed-term deposits and shares.
+Back in 2019, the government has made some significant amendments in order to offer more options to potential investors.
+New products that lead to the same residency rights have been launched that include larger-scale investment options mainly in government bonds, fixed-term deposits and shares.

 You can find below a brief list of the new featured options that Greece offers to the Golden Visa investors:

-a) Capital contribution for the purchase of shares in a share capital increase or bonds with the contribution of capital of at least 400,000 euros when issuing a bond loan of undertakings with a registered office or establishment in Greece which are listed on the Greek stock exchange.
+a) Capital contribution for the purchase of shares in a share capital increase or bonds with the contribution of the capital of at least 400,000 euros when issuing a bond loan of undertakings with a registered office or establishment in Greece which are listed on the Greek stock exchange.

 b) Capital contribution of 400,000 euro at least to a real estate investment company, which invests exclusively in Greece for the acquisition of shares in the increase of the share capital.

-c) Capital contribution of at least EUR 400,000 to a venture capital company for the acquisition of shares or to a mutual venture capital for the acquisition of shares with a prerequisite to invest exclusively in companies with a registered office and/or establishment in Greece.
+c) Capital contribution of at least EUR 400,000 to a venture capital company for the acquisition of shares or to a mutual venture capital for the acquisition of shares with a prerequisite to investing exclusively in companies with a registered office and/or establishment in Greece.

 d) Purchase of Greek government bonds with an acquisition cost of at least 400,000 euros and a residual duration at the time of purchase at least three years, through a credit institution established in Greece.